-'Letters Home': A native Nevadan tells the stories of Nevada through a trove of letters
+'Letters Home': A 5th-generation Nevadan tells the stories of Nevada through a trove of letters

 The new exhibit "Letters Home" at the Knowledge Center shines a light on the rich experience of everyday people of Nevada's history